tiamatica/APM/README.md

 ## Summary

 This document aims to define what an APL Package is and how a manager can be implemented to deal with such packages.
-In it's simplest form an implementation can be server-less and simply deal with packages directly without a supporting registry.
+In its simplest form an implementation can be server-less and simply deal with packages directly without a supporting registry.
 However, when designing the solution we recommended to keep in mind an eventual APL Package server (registry server).

 ## The Package